 Customer journey mapping software doesn't typically address the most common journey mapping problems.
 So how does the software need to change?

-There are a ton of journey mapping tools out there.
+There are a ton of customer journey mapping tools out there.
 I’m most familiar with Touchpoint Dashboard, but I’ve had demos from many others.
 They all excel at certain components of journey mapping, but they don’t (and probably can’t) address some of the largest problems.

 That’s because the biggest reasons journey maps fail have nothing to do with digital problems; they’re analog.
 The biggest problem in journey mapping is that it’s done in silos.
 Small teams are created to do journey mapping.
 Those small teams intimately learn the customer experience, but because they don’t control the critical touch points, the effort fails to drive change.